 For current graduate tuition rates, click here.
-The professional curriculum totals 54 credits hours for the two year program.
-Communication Disorders (CDO) designated courses carry a $30 additional per credit hour fee.
+The professional curriculum totals 62 credits hours for the two year program.
+Communication Sciences and Disorders (CSD) designated courses carry a $30 additional per credit hour fee.
 For more information about the scholarships listed below, contact the Department of Communication Sciences and Disorders at 989-774-3471.

 |Joanne Ellis Robertson Memorial Scholarship|

 for undergraduate and graduate students

 |Established in 1993 by Pauline Ellis to commemorate her daughter Joanne, a 1950 CMU alumna.
 Ms. Robertson was a speech-language pathologist in the Saginaw School District for 30 years.
 This scholarship, in recognition of superior academic and clinical work in speech-language pathology, is given to a junior, senior, or graduate student with a minimum GPA of 3.25 overall.
 Preference is given to residents of Saginaw county who have completed some part of the CSD clinical experience and who have been involved in campus-wide activities.
 Applications are available through the CSD Department, Health Professions Building 2161.|